holtrop/rscons/doc/user_guide.md

   * `SharedObject`, which compiles source files to produce an object file, in a way that is able to be used to create a shared library.
   * `Size`, which runs the 'size' utility on an executable file.
+  * `Yacc`, which builds a source file from a yacc input file.

 ####> The Command Builder